fbpx

 Fresh tomatoes in factory after sensory testingWhat Is Quantitative Sensory Testing?

 When applied to foods or cosmetics, sensory evaluation can be qualitative or quantitative.
-Traditionally, sensory testing involved the scorecard assessment of food products by a few experts.
+Traditionally, sensory testing involved the scorecard assessment of food products by a few trained experts.
 The goal of this traditional and qualitative method was to assign an overall quality score, or grade based on a designated list of defects.
 This method enjoyed wide use to evaluate wine and other staples of the diet such as dairy products.

 According to the Society of Sensory Professionals, “Quantitative Descriptive Analysis” (QDA) is one of the main descriptive analysis techniques in sensory evaluation.”
 Quantitative sensory methods such as QDA aim at describing the intensity of product attributes.
 For instance, the sensory characteristics of a dairy-free beverage can be quantified by measuring the intensity of its aroma, appearance, flavour, texture and after-taste.
 This beverage can then be distinguished from other products (including the market leader) in the same market segment.